View cart “The National Memorial” has been added to your cart.

 “The National Memorial… pits a crusader for a better world against…a dysfunctional society that reacts with aggression… a wide spectrum of… perspectives… multi-faceted characters… the book’s underlying message will leave you with plenty of food for thought.”

 – Reader’s Favorite review no. 2 – five stars

 “Sweeping in scope and Dickensian in ambition… a thoughtful look at larger issues… in one small and conflicted town… and the project that divides its citizens… many different… points of view… Barth sets up each scene nicely, juggling the large cast and themes with clarity.”

-“This poignant literary thriller… makes the subject of parentless children compellingly…contemporary… well-rounded characters with complex motives… poetic word choice and accurate descriptors.”
+“This poignant literary thriller… makes the subject of parentless children compellingly…contemporary… well-rounded characters with complex motives… poetic word choice.”

 – Foreword Clarion Reviews – five stars